Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Proofs

 In the second case we look for an eigenpair $(\lambda_1, \varphi_1)$ of the form:

 and

 where $C_1>0,C_2,C_3,C_4,C_5$ satisfy

-The last condition of~\eqref{case2:conditions} ensures the nonnegativity of~$C_4$, and the positivity of~$C_5$, hence of $\varphi_1$ for all $y > 1$.
+The last condition of~\eqref{case2:conditions} ensures the nonnegativity of~$C_4$, and the positivity of~$C_5$, hence $\varphi_1>0$ for all $y > 1$.
 On the other hand, notice that the eigenfunction $\varphi_1$ is no longer bounded here.
-Still, we have already pointed out that there is no positive eigenfunction associated with some $\lambda > -r_3$.
-Therefore, if an eigenfunction of the above type~\eqref{eq:eigen_case2} exists, then the corresponding eigenvalue $-r_3 = \lambda_1$ is the largest eigenvalue associated with a positive eigenfunction, hence it again coincides with the generalized principal eigenvalue from Proposition~\ref{prop:eigen}.
+Therefore, it is not immediate that this is a generalized principal eigenfunction.
+However, we see from \eqref{ineq:lambda1} that any eigenvalue $\lambda$ associated with a positive eigenfunction satisfies $\lambda \leq -\max(r_1,r_3)=-r_3$.
+Therefore, if we can show that an eigenfunction $\varphi_1$ of the form \eqref{eq:eigen_case2} with $\lambda_1=-r_3$ exists, then $\lambda_1$ satisfies the condition of Proposition~\ref{prop:eigen}, hence it is the generalized principal eigenvalue of \eqref{eq:eigenproblem1} and $\varphi_1$ is a generalized principal eigenfunction.

 Fixing without loss of generality $C_1=1$ ({\it i.e.}, $\varphi_1(0)=1$) and rearranging terms as in the previous case, we end up with:

 The value of $C_3\in(0,\pi/2)$ is uniquely defined.
 It only remains to verify that $L\sqrt{r_2-r_3}+C_3\leq\pi/2$.
 By assumption, $L\leq\underline{L}<\frac{\pi}{\sqrt{r_2-r_3}}$.
 Moreover, $\pi/2-C_3\in(0,\pi/2)$.
 Hence both $L\sqrt{r_2-r_3}$ and $\pi/2-C_3$ are in $(0,\pi)$, where the function $\cot$ is well-defined and decreasing, and therefore $L\sqrt{r_2-r_3}+C_3\leq\pi/2$ is equivalent to